django/deps/draft/0010-new-governance.rst

    or no question.
 For example: "Shall the Django project accept and begin implementation of DEP 10?"

-2. The possible outcomes of a vote are: Accept the proposal (the "yes" option of the question is to be taken); or Decline the proposal (the "no" option of the question is taken, but the proposal is not subject to the waiting period for reconsideration); or Veto the proposal (the "no" option of the question is taken, and the proposal is subject to the waiting period for reconsideration).
+2. The possible outcomes of a vote are:

+   * Accept: the "yes" option of the question is to be taken.

+   * Decline: the "no" option of the question is taken, but the proposal is not subject to the waiting period for reconsideration.

+   * Veto: the "no" option of the question is taken, and the proposal is subject to the waiting period for reconsideration.

 3. Members of the Technical Board SHALL have, from the time a question is put to them, a voting period of one week to review the question